spectre900/Disease-Outbreak-Detection/README.md

 ## Project structure

-a. driver.py			            --> Driver file of the project.
+a. driver.py			            --> Driver file of the project
 b.
-Frontend/static   		      --> Contains all the assets required for the frontend.
+Frontend/static   		      --> Contains all the assets required for the frontend
 c.
-Frontend/templates		      --> Contains the required html files.
+Frontend/templates		      --> Contains the required html files
 d.
-Frontend/app.py		         --> It is the controller which is created using flask.
+Frontend/app.py		         --> It is the controller which is created using flask
 e.
-LSTM/data			            --> Data reuired for LSTM training.
+LSTM/data			            --> Data reuired for LSTM training
 f.
-LSTM/train			            --> Contains required files to train LSTM model.
+LSTM/train			            --> Contains required files to train LSTM model
 g.
-Scraper/data			         --> Contains scraped data from twitter.
+Scraper/data			         --> Contains scraped data from twitter
 h.
-Scraper/twitterScraper.py	   --> Custom twitter scraper.
+Scraper/twitterScraper.py	   --> Custom twitter scraper
 i.
-Scraper/scrape.py		         --> Driver file which uses the custom twitter scraper to extract tweets.
+Scraper/scrape.py		         --> Driver file which uses the custom twitter scraper to extract tweets
-j. requirements.txt		         --> Contains all the required libraries to run the project.
+j. requirements.txt		         --> Contains all the required libraries to run the project

 ## Instructions